moukoublen/pick/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/moukoublen/pick)](https://goreportcard.com/report/github.com/moukoublen/pick)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/moukoublen/pick)](https://pkg.go.dev/github.com/moukoublen/pick)

-**Pick** is a go package to access (using dot and array notation) and cast any kind of data, using best effort performance and best effort cast.
+**Pick** is a go package to access (using dot and array notation) and convert any kind of data, using best effort performance and best effort convert.
 It is an alternative to [stretchr/objx](https://github.com/stretchr/objx) aiming to provide three main things:

-1. Modular approach regarding the caster, traverser and selector format
+1. Modular approach regarding the converter, traverser and selector format
 2. Best effort performance using `reflect` as last resort.
-3. Best effort cast aiming to cast and convert between types as much as possible.
+3. Best effort convert aiming to convert and convert between types as much as possible.

 ## Install